-The psb\spmat\type class contains all information about the local portion of the sparse matrix and its storage mode.
+The psb\Tspmat\type class contains all information about the local portion of the sparse matrix and its storage mode.
 Its design is based on the STATE design pattern [13] as detailed in [11]; the type declaration is shown in figure 4 where T is a placeholder for the data type and precision variants

-S Single precision real;
+- S Single precision real;

-D Double precision real;
+- D Double precision real;

-C Single precision complex;
+- C Single precision complex;

-Z Double precision complex.
+- Z Double precision complex.

-The actual data is contained in the polymorphic component a%a; its specific layout can be chosen dynamically among the predefined types, or an entirely new storage layout can be implemented and passed to the library at runtime via the psb\spasb routine.
+The actual data is contained in the polymorphic component a%a of type psb\T\base\sparse\mat; its specific layout can be chosen dynamically among the predefined types, or an entirely new storage layout can be implemented and passed to the library at runtime via the psb\spasb routine.
 The following very common formats are precompiled in PSBLAS and thus are always available: